Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 Enterprise Context Strategy

 The operating model and architecture for creating, governing, and serving shared business context across an organization.
-It encompasses the people, processes, standards, and technology required to ensure that every consumer (dashboard, API, agent) works from the same factual foundation.
+It encompasses the people, processes, standards, and technology required to ensure that every consumer, whether a dashboard, API, or agent, works from the same factual foundation.

 Enterprise Context Layer